scottgriv/PRG-Silver-Tier-Template/README.md

 ## Getting Started

 This section should contain a list of steps to get your project up and running.
+- You can break this section down into further subsections if you want (such as below: Dependencies, Configuration, Running Locally, Deployment, etc.).
+- Otherwise, you can just include a list of steps to get your project up and running under Getting Started.

+### Dependencies

+- This section should contain a list of dependencies for your project.

+### Configuration

+- This section should contain a list of steps to configure your project.

+### Installation

+- This section should contain a list of steps to install your project.
 - Utilize code blocks to show the commands needed to run your project.
 - e.g.
     1. Clone this repository.